UzairKamalYZ/topics/README.md

   * Tried three extension like Parameter resolver, Exceptionhandler and postprocessor exception
   * LoggingExtensionTest is describing the test usge of all above extensions.
 * Parameterized Tests

+### Topic no.7
+#### Jmeter-Dockerized ####
+Run a basic hello world Jmeter testing scenario in dockerized envorinment with master-slave configuration.
+`docker-compose.yml` will spawn Master docker and its slaved to run a basic jmeter scenario prepared in jmeter i.e `scenario.jmx`.
+A Promotheus metric is also provided which will be used in the upcoming example with Grafana dashboard.